The “Rifkin Madness”

 From the limbs above, the constant vigil of the small tree-climbing

-members of this planet’s life forms were waiting for something momentous to
+more intelligent members of this planet’s life forms were waiting for something

-had seen even more rarely than the furry fellows were eerily quiet now, and yet
+flyers they had seen even more rarely than the furry fellows were eerily quiet

-through the trees, while the buzz and scrape of those strange, hideously ugly
+moved quietly through the trees, while the buzz and scrape of those strange,

-segmented creatures was a constant undertone in the jungle that nothing, not
+hideously ugly segmented creatures was a constant undertone in the jungle that

 During the first fifteen minutes of driving slowly up and down Zone Two’s path, Zorig had complained ceaselessly about the bumpiness of the ride.
 Somewhere during the last mile before reaching the river and Zorig’s last complaint, he had somehow managed to take an alternate path, freshly widened and plowed by a herd of duckbills migrating to the swamp.
 Already, he sensed that they were lost.
 Rescue Team Four’s crawler, the only vehicle that had not been used yet on Irignum, soon arrived at a particularly dense patch of forest.
 The aliens realized that the wide beaten path had suddenly narrowed to a thin trail that seemed to end at the shores of a swamp.
 On the banks of the swamp, which was actually a back bay portion of the river, a great herd of duckbills quietly munched the leaves of overhanging trees.
 This particular herd had several of the bone-headed and crested cousins of the duckbill mingled in their midst.
 There were all manner of dinosaurs congregated at the water’s edge of the swamp, including club-tails, small bipedal plant-eaters, and a trio of giant sauropods similar though not quite as large as Rifkin’s long-neck.